UnifiedPush/documentation/content/developers/android.md

 If the users don't have any UnifiedPush Distributor installed and they have Google Services enabled, you may want to fallback to Google's FCM.

-You can embed an FCM Distributor, and if the user doesn’t have another distributor, this one will be used.
-These libraries basically act like UnifiedPush Distributors, but are internal to the app and pass notifications through FCM.
+You can embed an FCM Distributor, and if the user doesn’t have another distributor, this one will be used. [embedded_fcm_distributor](/kdoc/embedded_fcm_distributor "Module documentation") library basically act like an UnifiedPush Distributor, but is internal to the app and passes notifications through FCM.
+It doesn't contain proprietary code.

-There are 2 libraries doing it: one using the Google Firebase library and another entirely FOSS that doesn’t:
-* The [Embedded FCM Distributor](/kdoc/embedded_fcm_distributor "Module documentation") is the original embedded distributor.
-It uses the official Google library for FCM support.
-However, it is proprietary thus cannot be included on app-stores like F-Droid.
-* The [FOSS Embedded FCM Distributor](/kdoc/foss_embedded_fcm_distributor "Module documentation") is a new library.
-It reimplements the same API that the Google library uses.
-Since it’s open source, it can be used on FOSS app stores like F-Droid.

 ## Example implementation